rufinv/Intro2AI-class/faq/index.md

 This is up to you, but it would be nice if 3 or 4 students with good internet connections would agree to keep their video on--it's not very friendly for teachers to talk to a wall of black screens.
 -->

 * I may not be able to attend one or two classes, will the sessions be recorded?

-We will not record this year's session.
-But previous years' videos have been recorded and will be made available for a few weeks after the class.
+We will both zoom and record this year's lectures. <!-- But previous years' videos have been recorded and will be made available for a few weeks after the class. -->
 This will allow students to catch up, or to return to the recordings and review any part they did not understand.

 <!--